sigpwny/sigpwny.github.io-archive/_meetings/intro-opsec.md

 link-to-assets: ""
 goal: "Learn about Operational Security and how its lessons are useful in your daily life"
 how-to-run: [
+	"Send out email on Weds night",
-	"Send an email to members with a short explanation of topics", "Before meeting, modify the [find something embarassing](http://sigpwny.com/challenges#Find%20something%20embarrassing) challenge to link to presenters profiles", "Give presentation",
+	"Before meeting, modify the find something embarassing challenge to link to presenters profiles", "Give presentation",
 	"Walk around and give out flags verbally"
 ]